 There are 4 subclasses of IgG: IgG1, IgG2, IgG3, and IgG4.
 They are numbered in descending order of serum concentration.
 IgG subclasses differ functionally mainly in their ability to activate complement; IgG1 and IgG3 are most efficient, IgG2 is less efficient, and IgG4 is inefficient.
-IgG1 and IgG3 are efficient mediators of Ab-dependent cellular cytotoxicity; IgG4 and IgG2 are less so.
+IgG1 and IgG3 are efficient mediators of antibody-dependent cellular cytotoxicity; IgG4 and IgG2 are less so.

 IgD is coexpressed with IgM on the surface of naive B cells.
-Whether these 2 classes function differently on the surface of the B cell and, if so, how differently are unclear.
+Whether these 2 classes function differently on the surface of the B cell and, if so, how differently is unclear.
 They may simply be an example of molecular degeneracy.
 Serum IgD levels are very low, and the function of circulating IgD is unknown.

-IgE is present in low levels in serum and in respiratory and GI mucous secretions.
+IgE is present in low levels in serum and in respiratory and gastrointestinal mucous secretions.
 IgE binds with high affinity to receptors present in high levels on mast cells and basophils and to a lesser extent on several other hematopoietic cells, including dendritic cells.
-If Ag bridges 2 IgE molecules bound to the mast cell or basophil surface, the cells degranulate, releasing chemical mediators that cause an inflammatory response.
+If antigen bridges 2 IgE molecules bound to the mast cell or basophil surface, the cells degranulate, releasing chemical mediators that cause an inflammatory response.
 IgE levels are elevated in atopic disorders (eg, allergic or extrinsic asthma, hay fever, atopic dermatitis) and parasitic infections.